 Eco Friendly Pens

 So many to choose from.
 One option is a refillable fountain pen.
-They may seem a little daunting at first, but they are actually really lovely to write with.
-They can be a little costly, but there are so many secondhand options available on places like eBay.
+They may seem a little daunting at first, but they are lovely to write with.
+They can be a little costly, but so many secondhand options are available on places like eBay.

 Not everyone will be into a fountain pen, so here are some other options: